apache/sedona/docs/setup/databricks.md

 * ST_MakeValid
 * ST_SubDivideExplode

+!!!note
+    The following steps use DBR including Apache Spark 3.4.x as an example.
+Please change the Spark version according to your DBR version.

 ### Download Sedona jars

 Download the Sedona jars to a DBFS location.
 You can do that manually via UI or from a notebook by executing this code in a cell: